English as an Additional Language (EAL)

 When parents first contact our admissions team we liaise and organise a written English language assessment and oral interview with our EAL coordinator.
 Based on the result of this assessment we may recommend a period of initial intensive English language support.

-Our primary goal is to assist all students in accessing the curriculum as soon as possible, with this in mind we provide either 1-1 or small group English language invention lessons that focus on accessing the curriculum.
+Our primary goal is to assist all students in accessing the curriculum as soon as possible, with this in mind we provide either 1-1 or small group English language invention lessons that focus on curriculum access.

-We conduct both formative assessments to evaluate as students progress and summative assessments to evaluate when students no longer need EAL support.
+We conduct an initial CEFR language assessment, as well as a written assessment.
+In addition we conduct both formative assessments to evaluate as students progress and summative assessments to evaluate when students no longer need EAL support.

 At BCG English language support for all of our students is a crucial part of what we provide.
 We consider all of our teachers to be language teachers and we have regular professional development sessions on how important it is to integrate content and language in lessons.
 Having said this, should our initial assessment indicate that there is a need for initial intensive English language support to access the curriculum, then there will be an additional fee.